Eviction for Nonpayment

 A: The landlord must file an eviction lawsuit against you.
 The landlord cannot change the locks, shut off utilities, take your property, call the police or harass you for payment.
 If the landlord tries to use self-help methods to evict you, call the police.
 For more information, please see our page on being locked out without a court order.

 Q: What is “unlawful detainer"?

-A: If a tenant continues to live in the rental unit more than 3 days after receiving a 3-day notice to pay or vacate, a judge may find that tenant is unlawfully keeping possession of the premises.
+A: If a tenant continues to live in the rental unit more than 3 days after receiving a 3-business-day notice to pay or vacate, a judge may find that tenant is unlawfully keeping possession of the premises.
 This is called “unlawful detainer.”

 Q: How does an eviction lawsuit begin?